 We also see another description between the two buttons.
 This time, the text reiterates what his subscribers will learn and who is an ideal attendee (even if you don’t have a product or service created).

 With this example, you can choose to run with the top half of the email only, the bottom, or both.
-You can even run some AB testing to see which one performs best with your audience.
+You can even run some AB tests to see which one performs best with your audience.

 This next webinar example, from Billy Gene is Marketing, makes good use of a funny video they created, but that’s not all they do well.